Elham-Babaei/NLP_sentiment_analysis_for_depression/README.md

-## Sentiment analysis of Tweets to find people's depression.
+## Analysis of Tweets to find people's depression.

 The project of NLP course